alcatrazEscapee/hexlands/README.md

 ### World Types

 Hex Lands adds two world types.
 By default, it will overwrite the Forge config option for world types and set it to `hexlands:hexlands`.
-This can be disabled in the `hexlnds-common.toml` config.
+This can be disabled in the `hexlands-common.toml` config.

 - `hexlands:hexlands` This is the default Hex Lands world type.
 It will use hex based terrain generation in the overworld and nether.
 - `hexlands:hexlands_overworld_only` This will only use hex based terrain generation in the overworld.